MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 <a name="BKMK_NotifyUser"></a>
 ## Notify your invited users
- To complete the user invitation, notify your invited users and provide them with the URL for the instance they are invited to (for example, https://contoso.crm.dynamics.com).
+ To complete the user invitation, notify your invited users and provide them with the URL for the environment they are invited to (for example, https://contoso.crm.dynamics.com).

 ### See also
  [Azure AD B2B Collaboration is Generally Available!](https://blogs.technet.microsoft.com/enterprisemobility/2017/04/12/azure-ad-b2b-collaboration-is-generally-available/)